cnoe-io/reference-implementation-aws/README.md

 - curl
 - kustomize
 - node + npm (if you choose to create GitHub App via CLI)
+- netcat (nc)

+> You also need to have the port `8080` on localhost free, it will be used by installation script to port-forward on keycloack application.

 ## Create GitHub Apps for your GitHub Organization